 Accelerated Nursing Program FAQs

-If you haven’t noticed, there is a lot of information surrounding our second-degree accelerated nursing program in Indianapolis.
+If you haven’t noticed, there is a lot of information surrounding our second-degree accelerated nursing program in Indianapolis and Nashville.
 Therefore, we thought it would be helpful to provide you with the answers to some of our most frequently asked questions.

 1. When do classes start for the ABSN program?

-We offer three ABSN program starts a year, in January, May, and August.
+We offer three ABSN program starts a year per learning site, in January, May, and August.

 2. What is an online-based Accelerated BSN program?

 Our online-based ABSN program takes a blended approach to an accelerated nursing education.
-The 16-month program follows a rigorous, effective sequence of online nursing theory coursework, hands-on skills practice and proctored exams at our ABSN program site, and diverse clinical experiences at St. Vincent.
+The 16-month program follows a rigorous, effective sequence of online nursing theory coursework, hands-on skills practice and proctored exams at our ABSN program site, and diverse clinical experiences at St. Vincent in Indianapolis or Saint Thomas Health in Nashville, depending on which learning site you choose.

 3. What qualifications do I need to get into accelerated nursing school?